After the CDT, the most often asked question was, "What's next?"

 Our future homes

 So where will we live in the future?
 Will we all be in high rises?
-Billions will, but they won't all be built on land.
+Billions will, but they won't all be built on the land.

 It would be so much easier to process and consume the water at its source: the ocean.
 Therefore, I predict that our future homes will be built on the oceans themselves.
 I’m no architect, but it would be extra cool if the foundation could float on the ocean.
 That way, if sea levels rise 10 meters, the residents won’t care.

 So what will Earth look like in 2507?
-Our descendents will have vast metropolises built on the oceans, which comprise 70%+ of the Earth’s surface area.
+Our descendants will have vast metropolises built on the oceans, which comprise 70%+ of the Earth’s surface area.
 There’s a lot of real estate out there and as we expand, we'll bump into each other.
 We’ll eventually get into wars with other countries over who gets to build a metropolis in the middle of the Atlantic Ocean.

-Although I’m a vegetarian, I’m looking forward to eating meat everyday.
+Although I’m a vegetarian, I’m looking forward to eating meat every day.

 On the CDT I didn't have a pot and so I didn’t cook.
 I would soak food from Bob’s Red Mill such as couscous, textured vegetable protein, dry soy milk, dried fruit, granola, and protein powder.
 I also stuffed myself with Pemmican energy bars from Mealpack.